terramate-io/terramate/docs/change-detection.md

 already in place.
 At the moment, Terramate only supports `git` but other VCSs can be added in the future.

-So the idea is as simple as computing `git diff` changes between the revision of the last `terraform applied` change (ie. the released revision) and the current change.
+The approach is as simple as computing `git diff` changes between the revision of the last `terraform applied` change (ie. the released revision) and the current change.
 Let's call the released revision of `baseref`, which means `base reference` which commonly is default branch (`origin/main` or